J1nwenWang/makefile_go_through/README.md

 **Step 2:**
 Please update the `Makefile` in the repository to compile all source files into binary and then decompile these binaries into assembly.
-Examples of how to compile `mk.c` to `mk.bin` and decompile `mk.bin` to `mk.dis` are already provided.
-Also, replace all instances of `echo "complete me"` within the file.
+Examples of how to compile `mk.c` to `mk.bin` and decompile `mk.bin` to `mk.dis` are already provided, the same as `local.c` and `func_wo_call.c`.
+Also, replace all instances of `echo "complete me"` within the file (i.e., for `local.c` and `func_w_call.c`).
 For convenience, please uses xx.bin and xx.dis to name the out binary and assembly.

 *Hint:*
 To compile the source code `mk.c` into a binary named `mk.bin`, use the command: